Marwen-Brini/bob-the-builder/README.md

 - **Query Result Caching**: Optional caching of query results
 - **Lazy Loading**: Use `cursor()` for memory-efficient iteration
 - **Bulk Operations**: Optimized bulk inserts and updates
+- **Statement Caching**: Second run of cached statements is significantly faster

 ## Use Cases